-The sweet, fortified dessert wine has a very old history, the origin is in the French area Roussillon in the eastern Pyrenees.
-The invention goes to the famous physician and scholar Arnaldus de Villanova (1240-1311), who experimented with brandy and wine production around 1285 at the Knights Templar Winery.
-He found that by adding alcohol to the fermentation stopped and residual sugar obtained in the wine (see under Spriten ).
-That was the birth of the VDN and this wine was already very popular in the Middle Ages.
-When the Kingdom of Mallorca (now Roussillon) came to France in 1659, the Sun King served Louis XIV.
-(1638-1715) this wine to his guests in Versailles.
-The philosopher Voltaire (1694-1778) and the later US President Thomas Jefferson (1743-1826) raved about him.
+The sweet, fortified dessert wine has a very old history, the origin is in the French region Roussillon in the eastern Pyrenees.
+The invention goes to the famous doctor and scholar Arnaldus de Villanova (1240-1311), who experimented with spirits and wine production at the Templars' winery around 1285.
+He found that adding alcohol to the fermentation stopped and residual sugar is preserved in wine (see under Spriten ).
+That was when VDN was born and this wine was already very popular in the Middle Ages.
+When the Kingdom of Mallorca (now Roussillon) came to France in 1659, the Sun King served Louis XIV (1638-1715) this wine to his guests in Versailles.
+Also the philosopher Voltaire (1694-1778) and the later US president Thomas Jefferson (1743-1826) raved about him.

-The designation and production methods of the VDN were first legally protected in 1872.
-In 1936, these wines got the AOC classification, the individual areas are distributed to the départements Aude.
+The name and the manufacturing methods of the VDN were first protected by law in 1872.
+In 1936 these wines received the AOC classification, the individual areas are divided among the departments Aude.
 Hérault.
-Pyrenees-Orientales and Vaucluse in the south of France as well as on the island Corsica, As grape varieties are allowed the two main varieties Muscat Blanc à Petits Grains and Muscat d'Alexandrie, as Macabeo, Malvoisie du Roussillon ( Torbato ), Grenache Blanc ( Garnacha Blanca ), Grenache Gris ( Garnacha Roja ) and Grenache Noir ( Garnacha Tinta ).
-The other provisions apply Mostgewicht (at least 252 g / l), maximum yield (30 hl / ha and less), alcohol content (at least 15 to 18% vol), residual sugar (at least 45 to over 100 g / l in some variants), vinification and minimum aging (barrel aging up to 30 months).
+Pyrenees-Orientales and Vaucluse in the south of France and on the island Corsica, The two main varieties are permitted as grape varieties Muscat Blanc à Petits Grains and Muscat d'Alexandrie, such as Macabeo, Malvoisie du Roussillon ( Torbato ), Grenache Blanc ( Garnacha Blanca ), Grenache Gris ( Garnacha Roja ) and Grenache Noir ( Garnacha Tinta ).
+The other provisions concern Mostgewicht (at least 252 g / l), maximum yield (30 hl / ha and less), alcohol content (at least 15 to 18% vol), residual sugar (at least 45 to over 100 g / l for some variants), vinification and minimum aging (up to 30 months in barrel).

-It is the responsibility of the butler, when the pure, tasteless alcohol is added to the fermenting must.
-For the best wines, the spirit of wine is poured over the grape mash (mutage sur grains); Mash fermentation can take up to four weeks.
+It is the responsibility of the cellar master when the pure, tasteless alcohol is added to the fermenting must.
+With the best wines, the spirit is poured over the grape mash (mutage sur grains); The maceration can take up to four weeks.
 Only then does that happen Press the mash.
-The traditional Vin doux naturel age in large wooden barrels with a volume of 600 liters, in which you are aware of the oxidation exposes.
-This is done outdoors, where they are subject to large temperature fluctuations.
-Since 1975, the new type of vintage (in Banyuls they are called Rimage) is produced from particularly good vintages.
-These mostly deep red wines are bottled early and age like big reds.
+The traditional vin doux naturel age in large wooden barrels with a volume of 600 liters, in which they are deliberately made oxidation exposes.
+This takes place in the open air, where they are subject to large temperature fluctuations.
+Since 1975 the new type of vintage (in Banyuls they are called Rimage) has been produced from particularly good vintages.
+These mostly deep red wines are bottled early and age like large red wines.
 They have an intense cherry and berry aroma.

 The appellations in the region Roussillon (with 90% of French VDN production) Banyuls.
 Maury.
-Muscat de Rivesaltes and Rivesaltes where these wines in red and white varieties with different grape blends or even unmixed getting produced.
-The best VDN are the red varieties from Grenache Noir, which can be stored for up to 20 years and longer.
-In the region Languedoc are produced in four appellations VDN's, the most famous is Muscat de Frontignan, who was the first ever VDN in the AC rank raised.
-From the area of the southern Rhone come two VDN from the appellations Muscat de Beaumes-de-Venise and Rasteau, One enriched before the fermentation must be called Vin de liqueur,
+Muscat de Rivesaltes and Rivesaltes where these wines in red and white variants with different grape blends or unmixed getting produced.
+The best Grenache Noir VDN are the red ones, which can be stored for up to 20 years and longer.
+In the region Languedoc VDN's are produced in four appellations, the best known of which Muscat de Frontignan, the very first VDN to be promoted to AC rank.
+From the southern area Rhone two VDN come from the appellations Muscat de Beaumes-de-Venise and Rasteau, A must that is already enriched before fermentation begins Vin de liqueur,

-The term "Vin doux naturel" (of course sweet wine) is confusing or even wrong, because yes that Spriten represents an "artificial intervention", which actually contradicts the "natural".
-The "naturally sweet" but refers to that no sweetening carried out with appropriate means.
-Incidentally, the term is also used in other countries, including in Greece for the sweet wines Samos and Vinsanto common.
-Also used here are "Vin doux" (Spriten after a short fermentation) and " Vin naturellement doux "(Without Spriten - thus a" genuine "naturally sweet wine).
-Spritting takes place mainly in southern European countries such as the Malaga.
-Madeira and port wine but where these French designations are not common.
+The term "Vin doux naturel" (naturally sweet wine) is confusing or even wrong because it is Spriten represents an "artificial intervention", which actually contradicts the "natural".
+The "naturally sweet" refers to the fact that none sweetening with appropriate funds.
+The term is also used in other countries, among others, in Greece for sweet wines Samos and Vinsanto common.
+Terms also used here are "Vin doux" (sprites after just a short fermentation) and " Vin naturellement doux "(Without sprites - a" real "naturally sweet wine).
+Spriting mainly takes place in southern European countries such as at Malaga.
+Madeira and port wine, for which these French names are not common.